geonetwork/core-geonetwork/domain/Readme.md

 	* Spring-data-jpa Specification Utility/factory objects in org.fao.geonet.repository.specification package or sub-packages

-The file config-spring-geonetwork.xml in the src/main/resources directory configures spring and JPA to scan the org.fao.geonet.domain package for Entities and the org.fao.geonet.repository package for spring-data-jpa Repository objects.
+The file config-spring-geonetwork.xml in the src/main/resources directory configures spring and JPA to scan the org.fao.geonet.domain package (and sub-packages) for Entities and the org.fao.geonet.repository package for spring-data-jpa Repository objects.

+The exact list that are scanned the spring configuration files need to be checked.
+At the time of this writing the file is config-spring-geonetwork.xml in this module.

 The side-effect of this means that repositories and entities can be in other modules as well.
 At the time of this writting that is not the case but should be considered in the future.